wigasper/viral-mirna-database/README.md

 Want to replicate this database?
 Install and configure PostgreSQL, generate go.tab and protein_interaction_data.tsv as describe above, or make it easy on yourself and run Postgre in Docker:

 ## Database Setup
-Install [Docker](https://www.docker.com/), then pull an image for Postgre
+Install [Docker](https://www.docker.com/), then pull an image for Postgres
 ```bash
 $ docker pull postgres
 ```
-Create a directory for the data created by the Postgre instance
+Create a directory for the data created by the Postgres instance
 ```bash
 $ mkdir -p $HOME/docker/volumes/postgres
 ```